olisak78/beta/README.md

 ```bash
 make docker-build
 ```
-This builds both the backend application and init-data Docker images with the version from Chart.yaml.
+This builds the backend Docker image with the version from Chart.yaml.
+Initial data is loaded automatically by the server at startup; there is no separate init-data image or job.

 #### 3. Push Images to Registry
 ```bash
 make docker-push
 ```
-Pushes both images to the Docker registry.
+Pushes the backend image to the Docker registry.

 #### 4. Deploy to Dev Environment
 **Important:** Make sure you're connected to the dev cluster first!